paulhibbitts/DLC-Help/pages/03.wordpress/03.fndn101-fall2019/01.new-site/docs.md

 If you do not have a portfolio site of your own, please follow these instructions.

-If you already have a site, skip to the next step.
+If you already have a site, skip to the next step by tapping the arrow on the right side of the page.

 # Sign in to WordPress